EU General Data Protection Regulation (GDPR) at Ledgy. Last refreshed August 2022.

 EU General Data Protection Regulation (GDPR) is an important step to strengthen data privacy rights to harmonize data privacy laws across Europe.
 The regulation was approved by the EU Parliament in April 2016 and came into effect on May 25, 2018.
 GDPR affects companies processing or controlling personal data of data subjects located in the EU.

 Personal data consists of any information that allows identifying a person directly or indirectly.
 This could be such things as a name, an email address, bank details, an IP address or a social media post.

-We understand how sensitive cap table information is for any business.
+We understand how sensitive equity information is for any business.
 That’s why your privacy and your data’s security is crucial to us.
 We comply with the applicable data protection laws, including in particular the Swiss Federal Act on Data Protection (FADP) and the General Data Protection Regulation (GDPR).